wise-vision/wisevision.proj/setup_with_snap.md

 # wisevision-iot snap

-This snap packages wivevision.proj with zenoh and inlfux.
+This snap packages wisevision.proj with zenoh and influxdb.

-## Instalation
+## Installation

 Install the snap as follows: